 The purpose of kumite is to build confidence, improve timing, focus, and speed, and most importantly to hone the defensive and offensive skills that are learned through kata bunkai and oyo training.

 The following kata form the curriculum of Goshukan-Ryu; these kata listed are not listed in the order taught.
 The kata in Goshukan-Ryu are from three different sources:

 - Okinawa Dento Shuri-Te Karate (Nakamura Ankichi lineage)

-- Wu Zhu Quan/Souther Shaolin Five Ancestor Fist (Koh Nai Kheng lineage)
+- Wu Zu Quan/Souther Shaolin Five Ancestor Fist (Koh Nai Kheng/Beng Seng lineage)